Orbitale/www.orbitale.tech/_posts/2020-11-12-I-don-t-believe-in-open-source-anymore.md

 Next: continue reading.

+## What's going on?

-I think GAFAM/FAANG/NATU/BHATX are just sucking all free knowledge in order to give more money to the richest.
+I think [GAFAM/FAANG/NATU/BHATX](https://en.wikipedia.org/wiki/Big_Tech) are just sucking all free knowledge in order to give more money to the richest.

 Even though some of them sort of "sponsor" open source initiatives, they would still die if there was no open source.